thebaldgeek/thebaldgeek.github.io/radiosonde.md

 (If I get time I will show how I use Telegram via Node-RED for my launch notifications).

 ## Single SDR Operation
-auto_rx will now start scanning the frequency range you have specified and any peaks will be analyzed for a short time to see if they contain any of its known sonde type modulated data.
-If so, the first data packets it finds it will stop the scanning process and just listen to that one frequency to decode the data.
+auto_rx will now start scanning the frequency range you have specified and any peaks found will be analyzed for a short time to see if they contain any of its known sonde type modulated data.
+If so, the first data packets it finds it will stop the scanning process and just listen to that one frequency to decode the data from the sonde.
 It will camp on that frequency till the sonde signal drops below your noise floor for 180 seconds (adjustable and we will talk about that timeout value in a moment).
 Once the 180 second timer is up, the SDR will go back into scan mode.
 Over the space of a few weeks while you get the feel for the flight patterns you will find if you have the chance to hear more than one sonde at a time.